 \subsection{Results with weekly global extrapolation factors}

-We now estimate the global extrapolation factor for each week separately, to better reflect the time-varying distribution of the students across the different floors.
+This final subsection estimates the global extrapolation factor for each week separately, to better reflect the time-varying distribution of the students across the different floors.
 Mathematically, it translates into a partial extrapolation factor $\kappa$ in~(\ref{eq:kappaBetaExtrap}) being a function of time.
-We point out again that the time-varying nature of the extrapolation factor stems purely from ours monitoring a sub-area and extrapolating counts to the full area.
+Again, the time-varying nature of the extrapolation factor stems purely from the monitoring of a sub-area and extrapolation of counts to the full area.
 The global extrapolation factor $\beta$ is constant for events or buildings that are fully covered. \\

-Albeit a rather theoretical exercise, compensating the time-varying nature of the extrapolation factor gets our accuracy figures closer to those that would have been obtained with full coverage.
-The improvements resulting from this exercise also suggest that our partial coverage leads to inflated errors in comparison to full-coverage scenarios. \\
+Albeit a rather theoretical exercise, compensating the time-varying nature of the extrapolation factor gets accuracy figures closer to those that would have been obtained with full coverage.
+The improvements resulting from this exercise also suggest that a partial coverage leads to inflated errors in comparison to full-coverage scenarios.\\

 Table~\ref{tab:weeklyExtrapFactorResults} reports the results, including the ones of Sec.~\ref{subsec:resultsGlobalExtrapFactor} on its last row.
-We observe that the global extrapolation factor estimates increase over time, which stems from the humanities library becoming more crowded as examination sessions get closer.
+It shows that the global extrapolation factor estimates increase over time, which stems from the humanities library becoming more crowded as examination sessions get closer.
 A possible explanation is that students favor working on floors that happen to be covered by the sensors and move to the remaining floors as seating options become scarcer; thus, the global extrapolation factor increases over time. \\

 Finally, as expected, using extrapolation factors optimized per week improves the average RMSE and MAPE in comparison to using the one obtained for the global, aggregated time series.
-Nevertheless, the RMSE and MAPE improvements stemming from using weekly extrapolation factors is lower than 10 \%.
+Nevertheless, the RMSE and MAPE improvements stemming from using weekly extrapolation factors are lower than 10 \%.